 "Perhaps, he is.
 Perhaps it is why his wife left him?"

 "You need to go."
-And she turned and slowly walked back into the house.
+She turned and slowly walked back into the house.

 McCoy was not at the clinic when Spock arrived back in town, so he went to his room.
 He sat down at the terminal, calling up random things.